matthiasrohmer/django-canonical-amp/README.md

 If you make use of this middleware you can additionally set `AMP_REWRITE_URLS` in your settings to `False`.
 By doing so you instruct the transformer to leave your URLs alone and don't rewrite them to a AMP cache URL - this comes with pros and cons: delivery times might be better from the cache though there's no guarantee your content (and assets) are already available from the cache.
 This settings defaults to `not DEBUG` to don't rewrite URLs for all non-production environments.

-AMP components relying on API endpoints served by your application need them to be served according to [AMP's CORS specification](https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests). django-amp ships with another middleware that adds the required headers.
+AMP components relying on API endpoints served by your application need them to be served according to [AMP's CORS specification](https://amp.dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests). django-canonical-amp ships with another middleware that adds the required headers.
 For it to work make sure your server is able to access https://cdn.ampproject.org/caches.json.
 Then add the middleware to your stack:

 ```python
 MIDDLEWARE = [